A magical female possessing great power over an appropriate element. They are easily identified by their wings and beautiful appearance.

 Much to Wesley's surprise, the man actually seemed to take him seriously.
 He wasn't nodding condescendingly like a parent listening to a child's babbling, but he also wasn't frowning like a bystander listening to a ranting conspiracy theorist.

 "How many would you say there were?" questioned the man.

 Wesley tapped his chin in thought "Uhm…four, maybe five?"

-Before Wesley could even get out the word "What?", he was being ushered towards a nearby restaurant.
+Before Wesley could even get out the word "What?", he was being ushered inside of a nearby restaurant.
 In spite of himself, Wesley found his mouth watering at the smell of fresh french fries and burgers wafting around the air.

 Immediately, the cashier lifted her head towards the two males in a welcoming motion.
 Unfortunately, they weren't there as customers.

 The man looked out of the window beside him, "I'm not sure, but I didn't wanna take any chances," he returned his gaze to the interior of the restaurant, noticing the odd look he was getting from the cashier.

 "We can't stay here all day," he said, "My car is just down the street.
 I can drop you off at home."

 Much to Wesley's dismay, the male looked lost.